 Applicants to the Doctor of Philosophy (PhD) History of Art, Design and Visual Culture program will normally hold a Master’s degree in art history, visual culture or a related discipline.
 Applicants with deficiencies in their Master's preparation may be required to take a qualifying year prior to formal entry into the program.

-The web-based application system allows you to upload all supporting documents.
-Here are the documents you need to submit electronically by
+The web-based application system allows applicants to upload supporting documents:

-- OFFICIAL Transcripts (Canada and US), Mark Sheets and Degree Certificate (international): You will be required to up-load your official transcripts to the electronic application system.
+- OFFICIAL Transcripts (Canada and US), Mark Sheets and Degree Certificate (international): Applicants are required to up-load official transcripts to the electronic application system.
 Scan both front and back.
 Transcripts must have been issued within the last academic year.
 ONLY applicants with a University of Alberta degree can up-load their unofficial Bear Tracks transcript to the application system and do not need to send hard copies.
 All other applicants, please do not send your official transcripts or Mark Sheets and Degree Certificate in hard copy until after you have received the conditional offer of admission letter from the Faculty of Graduate Studies and Research.
 AFTER you have been accepted, arrange to have 1 official transcript (domestic) or Mark Sheets and Degree Certificate (international) sent to the Faculty of Graduate Studies and Research and 1 sent to the Department of Art & Design.
 Documents must be sent directly, in a sealed envelope, from the post-secondary institution to the following addresses: